-A brand is a valuable asset.
+A brand is an invaluable asset.
 Companies usually invest a lot of time and money in the design, development and maintenance of a brand.
-If an entrepreneur uses a logo for his goods and services in the UAE, this logo should be registered as a trademark in the UAE.
+If an entrepreneur uses a logo for his goods and services in the UAE, this logo should be registered as a trademark in the UAE or internationally.
 Otherwise, an entrepreneur has no means of preventing the competition from using the same or a similar brand.
 If the competitor registers the trademark first, he can even prohibit the entrepreneur from using the trademark and take legal action against him.
 The non-registration of a trademark can thus make business activity more difficult or even impossible.

 Why is trademark registration recommended?

 A registered trademark provides distinctiveness and protection against confusion between the goods and services of a company and those of its competitor.
 It is regarded as a unique selling point and can strongly differentiate and emphasize a company from its competitors.

 In addition, the trademark owner can exclude others from using the same or similar trademark for similar products and services.
 The trademark owner can take legal action against infringements of the law and infringements resulting from the unauthorized use of the trademark.